evanthegrayt/cdc/README.md

 I have a few directories in which I clone repositories.
 This function will change directory to the passed argument, no matter which of the repository-containing directories it's in.
 The plugin comes with tab-completion for its arguments, as long as your `zsh`/`bash` version supports it.
-Also includes session history, and has options available that behave similar to the `pushd`, `popd`, and `dirs` commands.
+It also includes session history, and has options available that behave similar to the `pushd`, `popd`, and `dirs` commands.